anthill-platform/anthill/docs/services/game-master/party.rst

    * - Name
      - Description
    * - ``party_settings``
      - Abstract JSON object of party-related settings, completely defined by the game.
-Parties can be found using these settings (see ``party_filter`` argument on some requests below)
+Parties can be found using these settings (see ``party_filters`` argument on some requests below)
-   * - ``room_setting``
+   * - ``room_settings``
-     - Abstract JSON object of the actual room settings that will be applied to the Game Server once the party starts (if the ``room_filter`` below is defined, and an existing room has been found, this field is ignored)
+     - Abstract JSON object of the actual room settings that will be applied to the Game Server once the party starts (if the ``room_filters`` below is defined, and an existing room has been found, this field is ignored)
-   * - ``room_filter``
+   * - ``room_filters``
-     - (Optional) If defined the party will search for appropriate room first upon party startup, instead of creating a new one.
+     - (Optional) :ref:`json-db-query`, if defined, the party will search for appropriate room first upon party startup, instead of creating a new one.

 Additional properties: